 - Education: Completed or current enrollment in an undergraduate degree, Master degree or equivalent;

 - Field of study: Social sciences (social work, anthropology, political science, psychology, and sociology), Business (international relations, business development, non-profit management, project management), Education (childhood care and development), other similar areas of study;

 - Language skills: Written and spoken proficiency in English and preferably but not required in French;

 - Demonstrated interest in non-profit organizations, working in a cross-cultural and professional environment, human rights, child advocacy issues, social justice, community development, social media and publication, and using available communication tools to present the program to various interested groups;

-- Agreement: Understand and agree with Morning Star Internship guidelines and policies and must be at least 18 years of age.
+- Agreement: Understand and agree to Morning Star Internship guidelines and policies and must be at least 18 years of age.